ViNN280801/ContainersCXX/Dictionary/README.md

 virtual const Value &get(Key const &key) const override;

 // Gets a value in dictionary by specified key
-// @throw Exception "std::out_of_range" if there is no key in the container
+// Throws exception "std::out_of_range" if there is no key in the container
 // Template parameter key - key of element that you want to find
 // Returns Value associated with 'key' parameter const Value &at(Key const &key) const;